Hanen-Tarik/Arabic-Phishing-emails/README.md

-this is a sample of phishing and non-phishing emails tarnslated in Arabic. for full dataset contact the authors
+this is a sample of phishing and non-phishing emails translated into Arabic. for the full dataset contact the authors